oroinc/documentation/backend/file-storage/index.rst

 Access to Data in Storage
 -------------------------

-The main access point to the files in storage is the |FileManager| class.
+The main access point to the files in storage is the |FileManager| service.

 Each type of storage can store different types of data.
 For example, private storage stores the attachment data and import/export data files.